abhiteksingh/ai-translator-tool/README.md

-It looks like the text formatting went a bit haywire because of the "tree" structure and the way Markdown handles line breaks.
-It turned into one giant, hard-to-read wall of text.

-Here is the cleaned-up version that will look beautiful on your GitHub profile.
-Copy and paste this exactly:

 AI Translator & Linguistic Assistant 🤖🌍
 A full-stack, "Agentic" translation tool that uses Large Language Models (LLMs) to provide high-fidelity translations while extracting deep grammatical and cultural insights.